otigon/automated-jb2a-animations/README.md

 - MRE; Options to play animations on Attack or Damage
 - Midi-QOL; Options to play animations on Damage, Hit Targets, Check Saves for certain effects
 - Better Rolls; SPECIAL CASE, Will need Midi-QOL Active for now to piggy back.
 I will look at pure Better Rolls Support soon

+PF1 Support:
+- Initial support for the PF1 system.
+There may be bugs that pop up, but let me know and I'll get on it to fix them

 # Known Issues